DistributedTeam/MongoDB/README.md

 **To view experiment logs:** Go to folder `experiment_log` at project root, where log files including output from client, error logs and statistics such as number of transaction completed and throughput etc. are positioned.

 Note that when a large number of clients is run (especially the experiment where 40 clients are required), one computer might not be sufficient to run all the clients.
-More than one computer might be required based on capacity of the computer.
+More than one computer might be required based on specifications of the computer.

 ### Check Database State